Quietek/SaveSync/README.md

 Nope!
 SteamSync can work great as a simple save backup tool, and can absolutely be run on only one computer if you want to keep backups of your saves in case of an OS reinstall, a drive failure, or any number of other reasons.
 It also offers save rollback, which may come in handy if you find yourself soft locked in a game or with a corrupted save file on your system.

 #### Where am I intended to put the SteamSync folder?
 The SteamSync folder is inteded to be placed on a removable drive such as a flash drive or an SD card.
-That said, it can be placed and used anywhere, so you can place it on a NAS or even just somewhere generic on your PC's SSD/HDD.
+I personally have been keeping it on my Steam Deck's sd card.
+It can be placed and used anywhere though, so you can place it on a NAS or even just somewhere generic on your PC's SSD/HDD.

 #### Is this software compatible with Windows?
 No, and it probably won't be for a while, if ever.
 While I'd love to say I can just snap my fingers and make this compatible with windows, large portions of the code base are built around the assumption games are running in Proton and using that assumption to determine file paths.
-Also, the priority is on compatibility with the Steam Deck and general Linux PCs, since those are what I actually use on a daily basis, and many use cases for this with the Steam Deck would have you placing SteamSync on a drive with a filesystem format that windows does not support anyways.
+Also, the priority is on compatibility with the Steam Deck and general Linux PCs, since those are what I actually use on a daily basis, and many use cases for this with the Steam Deck would have you placing SteamSync on a drive with a filesystem format that windows doesn't support anyways.

 #### Is there a Decky plugin for this?
 Not currently, I have considered making one, but the last time I took a look, much of decky was still undocumented.
 Also, until I feel better about the state of testing and bugs, I want this project to prioritize general linux compatibility rather than focusing on steam deck specific features.
 I may revisit this later though.